 Three arrested for counterfeiting in Rifle

 Between Feb.
-3 and 5, Rifle police officers and the Secret Service served two search warrants and made the three arrests.
+3-5, Rifle police officers and Secret Service served two search warrants and made the three arrests.

-Chief John Dyer said officers had taken 12 reports of counterfeit bills either used or attempted to be used at Rifle businesses during the past six months.
+Chief John Dyer said officers had taken 12 reports of counterfeit bills either used or attempted to be used at a range of Rifle businesses over the last six months.

 Jeremiah Michealis, 23, was arrested on suspicion of criminal possession of a forged instrument and April Hanes, 36, was arrested on suspicion of forgery, Dyer wrote in a news release.

 “They had been making counterfeit bills and we were able to tie them to several of our cases, but not all of them at this point,” Dyer said in a brief interview.